Topsinade/ReadMe-Generator/starter/README.md

-  # ReadMe Generator
+  # Readme Generator

   ## Description
-  Generates readme automatically from javascript
+  This generates the readme file automatically

   ## Table of Content
   - [Installation](#installation)